Viral dermatoses in cats – the 5 most common

 Clinical signs and symptoms

-The lesions occur primarily on the head, ears, neck, and legs and may appear as bite wounds, nodules, plaques, crusted papules, ulcers, or abscesses.
+The lesions mainly occur on the head, ears, neck, and legs, and can appear as bite marks, nodules, plaques, crusted papules, ulcers, or abscesses.
 Ulcerated papules and nodules covered with crusts often develop within 1 to 3 weeks.

 Diagnosis and treatment

-Diagnosis is made by biopsy, serology, PCR or virus isolation.
-Most patients recover without complications, although antibacterial medications can be used to treat secondary infections.
+Diagnosis is made by biopsy, serology, PCR, or virus isolation.
+Most patients recover without complications, although antibacterial medications may be used to treat secondary infections.

 What is FeLV?

-Feline leukemia virus is a retrovirus that causes giant cell dermatitis in cats.
-This dermatitis presents with itching, ulcerations, and crusted lesions, primarily on the head, neck, and face.
+The feline leukemia virus is a retrovirus that causes giant cell dermatitis in cats.
+This dermatitis manifests as itching, ulcerations, and crusted lesions, primarily on the head, neck, and face.

 FELV